jonas-nothnagel/NLP-Project-Documents/README.md

 Following steps are recommended:

 ### General Project Progress
-1. Connenct the code to an API that allows to pull the final taxonomy.
+1. Connect the code to an API that allows to pull the final taxonomy.
 2. Build a data pipeline that pulls both taxonomy and portfolio data from the API and merges them accordingly.
 Automate and Time.
 3. Re-train models.
 4. Deploy trained models on PIMS+ to allow for automate tagging suggestions.